 Figure 3 plots the daily production from the field.
 In 1919, daily production increased, with some variation, as the few new wells drilled were productive.
 However, production quickly plateaued at about 60 million cf. This level of output was maintained for only a few months, before daily yield dropped precipitously.
 By the summer of 1920, production was roughly 20 million cf. More modest declines in production occurred throughout 1920 to 1921.
 Combining figures 2 and 3 reveals that average production dropped even more rapidly, as daily production fell while the well count climbed.

 The data plotted in figure 2 are next used to explore the determinants of drilling.
 Table 1 reports the results of a series of regression analyses intended to characterize the factors affecting the field-wide well count.
 The models employ first-differenced data because the well series exhibit non-stationarity over the approximately 450-day sample period.
-All three series are stationary in first-differences, which enables inferences as to the relationships among the series (see table 1 in the appendix).
-The specifications are discussed at greater length in the appendix.
+All three series are stationary in first-differences, which enables inferences as to the relationships among the series (see table 1).

 Each of the models control for time trends, and effects specific days of the week, and the days of the month during which drilling occurred.
 Of central interest is how the well count on a particular day (t) corresponds to lagged measures of drilling activity.
 The columns in table 1 correspond to different lag lengths for measures of both producing and dry wells.
 For example, column (1) includes the count of producing, dry, and capped wells within the past week.
 This model shows that the number of recently drilled productive wells (those drilled within the last week) has no significant effect on whether new wells are drilled.
 The negative sign on the productive well coefficient is particularly interesting.
 This may suggest that a new well sent a discouraging signal to market participants.
 Perhaps recognizing the finite nature of the field, a new “wet” well implied an incremental reduction in the likelihood of hitting the next gusher.